 - Please upload your video to a Youtube/Vimeo account, a website or other video sharing platform before completing your registration.
 The link and, if necessary, the password must be attached in the registration form.

-- Complete the registration form: link to Google form.
+- Complete the registration form.
 This form includes:

 - Artist name;